Open Educational Resources (OER)

 OER also support the Education Vision Pillar priority of delivering a rich, multifaceted and inclusive digital teaching and learning environment that supports excellent and inspiring teaching by providing students with material that is diverse and easily accessible.

-The Library is making funding available for teaching staff who are interested in taking a further look at OER.
-In particular, we are interested in hearing from staff who would consider one or more of the following options:
+The Library is making funding available for teaching staff who are interested in taking a further look at OER, whether that’s exploring existing open educational resources or creating new ones.
+Examples include:

-- Identifying an existing open textbook and using it as key module reading in place of a commercial textbook
+- Identifying and reviewing an existing open textbook and using it as key module reading in place of a commercial textbook

-- Identifying an existing open textbook and adapting it to suit local (Sheffield or wider UK) curriculum needs, using the Sheffield Pressbooks Network or other appropriate platform.
+- Identifying an existing open textbook and adapting it to suit local (Sheffield or wider UK) curriculum needs, using the Sheffield Pressbooks Network or other appropriate open platform

 An open textbook is one with a CC BY licence or a CC BY-SA (or by exception, a CC BY-NC or CC BY-NC-SA).
 Material with a NonDerivative licence is ineligible for support under this initiative because it does not align with the principles of OER.

 The funding amounts available range from £150 to £5000, payable to your department.
 If you have an idea for a project in the area of OER that doesn’t fit into one of the categories above, talk to us about how the Library might support you.
-The names of successful applicants will be published here.
+Successful applicants include:

 A world top-100 university